How it all Started

 As word of the Garden’s work spread and the number of clients increased, the board initiated a capital campaign in 2006.
 The Board raised $1 million to pay for renovations to create the current Healing Garden Cancer Support Center.
 The doors of this beautiful and functional new center opened in October 2008.

-Again, growth resulted in further change; in 2012, under the new leadership of the present Executive Director, Margaret Koch, the Healing Garden’s mission expanded to include providing cancer care to men and women, regardless of cancer diagnosis, or financial limitations.
-Under Margaret’s leadership, collaborations with other non-profits increased, bringing new programs and services to the Healing Garden.
+Again, growth resulted in further change; in 2012, under the leadership of Executive Director, Margaret Koch, the Healing Garden’s mission expanded to include providing cancer care to men and women, regardless of cancer diagnosis, or financial limitations.
+Collaborations with other non-profits increased, bringing new programs and services to the Healing Garden.
 As a result, the Healing Garden has become an ever-growing, evolving resource in the cancer community.

 Support The Healing Garden